Salmon Banh Mi Sandwiches

-Cut the salmon into 8 slices, crosswise, and lay them out on a work surface.
-Combine the soy sauce, brown sugar and pepper; brush generously on the salmon.
-Heat a little oil in a cast-iron or heavy skillet over medium-high heat and sear the salmon until caramelized on both sides, about 1 minute to a side.
+Cut salmon into 8 slices, crosswise, and lay out on a work surface.
+Combine soy sauce, brown sugar and pepper; brush generously on salmon.
+Heat a little oil in a cast-iron or heavy skillet over medium-high heat and sear salmon until caramelized and cooked through, about 3 minutes per side.
 Remove to a platter.
-If you are not going to eat the sandwiches right away, chill the salmon before composing.
+If you are not going to eat the sandwiches right away, chill salmon before using.

-Slice the baguette pieces lengthwise, leaving them hinged.
+Slice baguette pieces lengthwise, leaving them hinged.
 Tear a little of the bread out of each half to slightly hollow it.

-For each sandwich: Spread the inside with mayonnaise and place 2 pieces of salmon on the bottom.
-Layer the pickled vegetables, sliced cucumbers, sliced jalapeños and cilantro sprigs.
+For each sandwich: Spread the inside with mayonnaise and place 2 pieces salmon on the bottom.
+Layer with pickled vegetables, cucumbers, jalapeños and cilantro sprigs.
 Wrap sandwiches in parchment paper for travel or eat it immediately!

 Recipe by, PCC Chef